Justin Timberlake: 2013–2017: The 20/20 Experience, 2 of 2, and Trolls

 Timberlake performed at the "In Performance at the White House: Memphis Soul" concert, held in the East Room of the White House and hosted by President Barack Obama, celebrating Memphis soul music from the 1960s.
-Afterward, Timberlake officially announced The 20/20 Experience World Tour, following his and Jay-Z's co-headlining concert tour Legends of the Summer Stadium Tour.
-Timberlake also appeared on Jay-Z's twelfth studio album Magna Carta...
+Afterward, Timberlake officially announced The 20/20 Experience World Tour, following his and Jay-Z's co-headlining concert tour, Legends of the Summer Stadium Tour.
+Timberlake also appeared on Jay-Z's twelfth album, Magna Carta...
 Holy Grail on three songs: "Holy Grail", "BBC" (along with Nas, Swizz Beatz, Timbaland, Pharrell Williams, Niigo & Beyoncé), and "Heaven".
 On August 25, 2013, Timberlake received the Michael Jackson Video Vanguard Award at the 2013 MTV Video Music Awards.
 He also took home three competitive awards, including Video of the Year for "Mirrors".
 During his performance, Timberlake briefly reunited with his fellow former NSYNC bandmates for a medley of their hit songs "Girlfriend" and "Bye Bye Bye".

-Timberlake's fourth studio album The 20/20 Experience – 2 of 2 was released on September 30, 2013 and debuted at number-one on the Billboard 200.
-Its lead single "Take Back the Night" was released on July 12, 2013, following by the second single "TKO".
-Timberlake was given a production and writing credit on track six on Beyoncé's self-titled fifth studio album, which was released in December 2013.
+Timberlake's fourth album, The 20/20 Experience – 2 of 2, was released on September 30, 2013, and debuted at number one on the Billboard 200.
+Its lead single, "Take Back the Night", was released on July 12, 2013, followed by the second single, "TKO".
+Timberlake was given a production and writing credit on track six on Beyoncé's self-titled fifth album, which was released in December 2013.
 At the 57th Annual Grammy Awards, Timberlake was nominated for seven awards, eventually winning three: Best R&B Song for "Pusher Love Girl", Best Rap/Sung Collaboration for "Holy Grail", and Best Music Video for "Suit & Tie", which was directed by The Social Network director David Fincher.
 On February 25, 2014, "Not a Bad Thing" was released as the third single from The 20/20 Experience – 2 of 2.
 The song reached the top 10 on the Hot 100 and topped the Mainstream Top 40 chart.
-In 2014, Timberlake appeared on Michael Jackson's second posthumous record Xscape on the song "Love Never Felt So Good", which was produced by Timbaland, Jerome "J-Roc" Harmon and Timberlake.
+In 2014, Timberlake appeared on Michael Jackson's second posthumous record, Xscape, on the song "Love Never Felt So Good", which was produced by Timbaland, Jerome "J-Roc" Harmon, and Timberlake.
 On May 14, 2014, a music video was also released featuring clips of Jackson, with Timberlake accompanied by several of Jackson's fans performing some of Jackson's signature moves.
 The video was directed by Timberlake and Rich Lee.
-During 2015, Timberlake performed along with Jimmy Fallon the Saturday Night Live 40th Anniversary's cold open, returned to The Tonight Show Starring Jimmy Fallon as a guest to perform a sixth edition of the sketch "History of Rap", and performed along with Chris Stapleton at the 49th Annual Country Music Association Awards.
+During 2015, Timberlake performed along with Jimmy Fallon in the Saturday Night Live 40th Anniversary's cold open and returned to The Tonight Show Starring Jimmy Fallon as a guest to perform a sixth edition of the sketch "History of Rap".
+He also performed along with Chris Stapleton at the 49th Annual Country Music Association Awards.